Frederick Chopin (1810 – 1849) Polish-born Classical composer

 Chopin became greatly in demand as a piano teacher, performer and composer.
 Due to ill health and a reluctance to play in front of large audiences, Chopin rarely gave public performances; he preferred to give small recitals in private salons.
-Yet, despite limited public appearances, his reputation as a pianist grew and he was widely to be considered to be one of the greatest pianist of the era.
+Yet, despite limited public appearances, his reputation as a pianist grew and he is widely considered to be one of the greatest pianists of the era.

 Chopin the composer

 Chopin composed over 230 pieces which have survived.
 Chopin developed many musical styles, especially for the piano.
 For example, he created Nocturnes with great levels of sophistication and depth.
 His Preludes and Etudes have become classic works in the teaching of the piano.
 Chopin is considered synonymous with the Romantic movement of the Nineteenth Century.
 Primarily a poetic movement, Chopin was seen as a musical offshoot of Romanticism.
 His musical style included a dazzling style with both improvisation and a sense of freedom, but also a strong inclination to harmony and effortless melody.